 You’ll need to already have, or be doing at the same course, the NSW boat licence.
 You cannot obtain a PWC licence on it’s own without a boat licence.
 Once you’re done with us, simply take the paperwork to ServiceNSW to upgrade your boat licence to the PWC.
 No practical is required for this licence.
 See here for details.

 You can book your place by giving us a call on (02) 9524 5678 8:30am to 6pm, Mon – Sat (Winter hours may vary).
-We’ll require payment from a VIsa or Mastercard upon booking.
+We’ll require payment upon booking.
 Cash only on the night is not accepted as we need to allocate tickets.

 Boat & PWC licence sessions are run every week of the year, with some weeks favouring certain locations over others.
 You’ll need to call us to get the next date.
 Our helpful staff will help you select a date that suits you.